Cmoconnor0823/Login_Exercises/2.exercise-tracker-repo/exercise-tracker.md

 # Exercise-Tracker Repo

 This repository came from a daily exercise made as a demonstration for how to get started on the "Exercise Tracker" final project in PCC.
-It's css and basic layout will be used for this weeklong demo/exercise on how to build a simple user login/authentication component.
+The css and basic layout will be used for this weeklong demo/exercise on how to build a simple user login/authentication component.
 It might be helpful, before adding the bcryptjs demo code to this repository, to review the basic express/mongoose server set up.

 ## File Structure and Architecture

-* repo created with npm init -y, creating a package json and package lock json
+* The repo has already been created with npm init -y, creating a package json and package lock json, you will need to edit this file with your name and a short description
-* dependencies are express and mongoose
+* The included dependencies are express and mongoose
-* dev dependencies are dotenv (to store hidden variables) and nodemon (to not always be restarting server)
+* The included dev dependencies are dotenv (to store hidden variables) and nodemon (to have a server that will automatically restart with any changes)
 * The start scripts were added in the package json, both node start - server.js and dev - nodemon server.js
-* There is a views folder with the html form - which will eventually become ejs
+* There is a views folder that contains the html form - which will eventually become ejs
-* There is a public folder with CSS - and additional items (a font and an icon) that are there to make everything local
+* There is a public folder that contains the CSS - and additional items (a font and an icon) that are there to make everything local
 * There is a models folder with a user mongoose model
 * There is a gitignore file so that the node_modules and .env file are not saved/exposed
 * The .env file is there mostly to get into the habit of using .env and .gitignore